joesanchezsu/crehappy/README.md

 # crehappy
-Application for painting using hand-tracked motion controllers
+Application for digital painting using the hand-tracked motion sensor Leap Motion